thehaguefreek/thehaguefreek.github.io/_posts/2020-05-05-install-boinc.md

 subtitle:  "Install and setup BOINC on a headless Ubuntu Server"
 image: /pics/BOINC_logo.png
 date:   2020-05-05
-categories: boinc headless install linux
+categories: linux ubuntu headless boinc
 ---

 ## Save the world from the safety of your command line